 Nine levels, every component mapped.

-• Fixed, variable, ESOP, and benefits separated
+• Fixed, variable, ESOP and benefits separated

 • Total compensation benchmarks by level

-• Sector average vs company position
+• Sector average against company position

-• CXO pay ratio vs sector average
+• CXO pay ratio against sector average

-• ESOP pool as % of revenue
+• ESOP pool as a percentage of revenue

 Performance Linkage

-• Pay vs performance matrix
+• Pay against performance matrix

-• Compensation vs financial KPI movement
+• Compensation against financial KPI movement

 • Attrition rate by level